 - For a second or subsequent offence, a fine of not less than $1 200 and not more than $1 700 and disqualification for a minimum of 2 years

 Previous convictions counted if within 5 years

 In determining whether an offence is a first or subsequent offence, a previous conviction or expiation for an offence against sections 45A or 46 (reckless and dangerous driving) will be counted if committed within 5 years of the offence in question.

-Where speed limit signs are placed on a road in relation to road works these will not be of any effect for the purposes of section 45A unless one or more workers are present in the work area.
-This means that, if the usual speed limit is 50 km/h but signs are placed near road works on that length of road indicating a speed limit of 40 km/h past the road works, then a person travelling at 90 km/h on that length of road will not be guilty of the offence of excessive speed unless workers are present at the work area.
-If no workers are present the person will, however, still be guilty of the normal speeding offence against the Australian Road Rules.
+Where speed limit signs are placed on a road in relation to road works these will not be of any effect for the purposes of section 45A unless workers are either engaged at the road works site, or the area of road affected by the road works involves a greater than normal level of hazard [Road Traffic Act 1961 (SA) s 20(11)(b)].
+This means that, if the usual speed limit is 50 km/h but signs are placed near road works on that length of road indicating a speed limit of 40 km/h past the road works, then a person travelling at 90 km/h on that length of road will not be guilty of the offence of excessive speed unless workers are engaged at the site or the site presents a greater than normal hazard.
+Workers will be taken to be engaged at the site if they are present in the area, or if they have been temporarily absent from the area for a period not exceeding two hours [Road Traffic Act 1961 (SA) s 20(15)].
+Even if section 45A does not apply, however, if a driver has exceeded the normal speed limit they may still be guilty of the normal speeding offence against the Australian Road Rules.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.